FactomProject/FactomDocs/factomDataStructureDetails.md

 Factoids are balanced based and have all the value combined to a single amount.
 The address is a hash of a Redeem Condition Datastructure (RCD).
 The Factoid transaction is denominated in Factoshis, which is 10^-8 Factoids.

-The Factoid transaction's TXID is the SHA256 from the beginning of the header through the end of the RCD Reveal / Signature section.

 | data | Field Name | Description |
 | ----------------- | ---------------- | --------------- |